How to Parallel Park: 10 Ridiculously Easy Steps

 Many drivers go to great lengths to avoid having to parallel park.
 While parallel parking is a little tricky and takes some practice to master, there is no reason to be nervous about this driving skill.
 Depending on where you live, you may be required to demonstrate your ability to do parallel parking during your driver license examination.
 Practice your skills before your road test or before you are required to parallel park on a busy roadway.
 Place two plastic cones or other objects approximately fifteen feet apart to simulate the standard size of this type of parking space.
 Use the following directions as a guide for practicing parallel parking for the first time.

 Note: If you are practicing in a simulated parking space or an empty parking lot, assume that you are maneuvering around two other cars.
+Here are the easy steps to be successful at parallel parking.

 Parallel Parking Steps